DR. EPSTEIN’S COMPREHENSIVE Breast Augmentation Guide

 4. Glicksman C, McGuire P, Kadin M, Barnes K, Wixtrom R, Lawrence M, Haws M, Ferenz S, Sung J, Hamilton R, Faasse K. Longevity of Post-Explantation Systemic Symptom Improvement and Potential Etiologies: Findings From the ASERF Systemic Symptoms in Women – Biospecimen Analysis Study: Part 4.
 Aesthet Surg J. 2023; https://doi.org/10.1093/asj/sjad098

 A position statement was issued September 2023 by the International Society of Aesthetic Plastic Surgery (ISAPS) and The Aesthetic Society, as well as The Aesthetic Surgery Education and Research Foundation (ASERF).
 This was also endorsed by numerous international plastic surgery societies.
-It appears below:
+It appears in its entirety below:

 Patient Safety Advisory - Breast Implant Removal and Capsulectomy